Share This Post

 Shawn Fagan and James Bailin took home the prestigious Diamond Award.
 Fagan, a player who is often overlooked in terms of the great Long Island baseball players of all-time, was the first 4x All-County player in Long Island history.
 He wound up attending Penn State and played in the minor leagues for 6 seasons.

 Bailin compiled an unblemished record of 11-0, 122 strikeouts (72 innings) with 4 no-hitters including three in a row.
-During his stretch of immortality, he nearly fired a fifth no-hitter but allowed a leadoff single to Warren Johnson in the 7th inning in a win against Floral Park.
+During his stretch of immortality, he nearly fired a fifth no-hitter but allowed a leadoff single to Warren Johnson in the 7th inning in a win against Westbury.

-Every game that season was a gem for Bailin who singled out his best performance was a 7 inning, no-hitter with 16 strikeouts in which he needed only 81 pitches.
+Every game that season was a gem for Bailin who singled out his best performance was a 7 inning, no-hitter with 16 strikeouts in which he needed only 81 pitches against Floral Park.

 To put their dominance in perspective, there were some games that season that Division had scored 10 or more runs in the first inning and Coach Robins took out the starters right away.